johanlillja/i2i/README.md

 # Description of the code

-The live script 'Basic_functional_description.mlx' is a live script that shows the basic structure of the code.
+The live script 'Basic_functional_description.mlx' in the source folder is a live script that shows the basic structure of the code.
 If the source code has been added to path and all required packages are installed it can be executed.
-It does not have all quality of life features available in the compiled application.
+The live script does not have all quality of life features available in the compiled application.

 # Reporting problems